 How does the CIC Agent relate to Access Points?

-An Access Point is a handle for (or way of referencing) a given installed CIC Agent or group of CIC Agents (called Nodes) from within CIC and so the process of installing and activating a CIC Agent involves creating an Access Point in CIC.
-To get access to the code to install and activate a CIC Agent, you need to first sign in to Cleo Integration Cloud and navigate to Network > Access Points.
-From there, you click on the Add New Access Point icon to create an Access Point.
-You specify the Operating System for the server where you want to install your CIC Agent and then you will be given a script to run on the server to install and activate the agent.
-You will name and save your Access Point.
-Then once you install and activate the CIC Agent, your named Access Point associated with that CIC Agent will now and forever indicate the status of your agent.
-You will also be able to centrally manage that CIC Agent through CIC via the Access Point.
-For instance, the real-time status of the CIC Agent will be shown in the status of the Access Point and you will be able to update the CIC Agent from CIC by simply upgrading the Access Point to the latest version.
+An Access Point is a handle for (or way of referencing) a given installed CIC Agent or group of CIC Agents (called Nodes) from within CIC.
+So, the process of installing and activating CIC Agents or Nodes involves creating an Access Point in CIC.
+As part of the process of creating an Access Point, you add a Node and at this point, you get access to the code to install and activate the CIC Agent represented by that Node.
+(See Managing Access Points for installation details.)
+Once you install and activate the CIC Agent, your named Access Point will now and forever indicate the status of its associated Agents.
+You centrally manage your CIC Agents through CIC via the Access Point.
+For instance, the real-time status of a CIC Agent is shown in the status of the Access Point and you can update the CIC Agent from CIC by upgrading the Access Point to the latest version.
 For more details on Access Points, see What is an Access Point? and Managing Access Points.

 What are the benefits of using the CIC Agent?

 Lightweight – Requiring minimal footprint and with an extremely small surface area, CIC Agent doesn’t require any expansion or investment in your on-premise infrastructure footprint.
 (100MB storage for CIC Agent - which is separate from log files.)

 Headless – CIC Agent is UI-free allowing for invisible deployment for completely remote configuration and control from Cleo Integration Cloud.
 (Initial installation requires logging in to the machine the agent is installed on, but after that, everything can be managed through CIC.)